 - promotes compliance with the policy;

-- ensures that the NAP policy is adequate to the needs of the Archives and is consistent with the Information Management Policy and the Information Governance Framework; and
+- ensures that the NAP policy is adequate to the needs of the National Archives and is consistent with the Information and Data Governance Framework and Information and Data Management Policy; and

 - reviews and revises the NAP policy as required to ensure it remains appropriate.

 All managers and supervisors of National Archives’ staff and contractors:

 - promote understanding and use of the NAP policy to staff and contractors under their supervision;